writings/eng/windows.md

 Something I may need to automate.

 1. Turn off One Drive.
-2. Download Chrome and Firefox.
+2. Download browsers Chrome and Firefox.
 Install uBlock Origin in each.
+Set as default.
 3. Set up password manager and browser extensions.
-4.
+4. Download IDEs CLion, Visual Studio Code, and Visual Studio.